No messages

 Port Forwarding

-If your computer is on a private network, you cannot host directly until you set up port forwarding in the router.
-You can verify this from your computer IP settings, by checking if your IP address is in the following ranges 10.x.x.x, 172.16.x.x – 172.31.x.x or 192.168.x.x.
-In Windows, you can do this by going to the Command Prompt and typing 'ipconfig'.
+If your computer is on a private network you cannot host directly until you set up port forwarding in the router.
+You can verify if you are on a private network from your computer's IP settings by checking if your IP address is in the following ranges: 10.x.x.x, 172.16.x.x – 172.31.x.x or 192.168.x.x.
+In Windows you can do this from the Command Prompt and typing 'ipconfig'.